Invest in a self-managed super funds

 Are there any SMSF investment rules and restrictions?

 As the trustee of your self-managed super fund, you are responsible for all of the financial and legal obligations associated with running it.
-That also means you are liable for any breaches of regulation.
+This also means that you are liable for any breaches of regulation.

 All Australian residents can apply to set up their own SMSF.
 To be an SMSF member, you generally must: